Introduction

 Repeat for any additional interfaces (e.g., GigabitEthernet0/1) with a different subnet.

-Key point: The no shutdown command activates the interface; without it, the router will not forward traffic Simple, but easy to overlook..
+Key point: The no shutdown command activates the interface; without it, the router will not forward traffic Easy to understand, harder to ignore.
+Still holds up..

 6. Set a Default Gateway (Optional for Lab)